-I knew very little about the Paris of Versailles before it was suggested that I should visit it with Sandemans Tours.
-Then I called my Nana and told her I was off to see the gardens and I knew I’d made the right choice, she was raving about them!
+I knew very little about the Palace of Versailles before it was suggested that I should visit it with Sandemans Tours.
+That was until I called my grandmother.
+Once I told her I was off to see the gardens, I knew I’d made the right choice.
+She was raving about them!

 Beauty at The Palace of Versailles

-Alberto, our awesome guide, was out of hearing range but obviously expecting this question he turned to us and told us that anything that looks gold in Versailles, actually is.
-And there are a lot of things that look gold in Versailles!
+Alberto, our awesome guide, was out of hearing range.
+But obviously expecting this question he turned to us and told us that anything that looks gold in Versailles, actually is.
+And there are a lot of things that look like they’re made of gold in Versailles!

-Instead quite a funny system was designed according to the King’s usual walking routes around the gardens, whereby when it was aware the King was coming, fountaineers would switch on the fountain until he had passed by, at which point it would be switched off again and the next would be activated in the same manner.
+Instead, quite a funny system was designed according to the King’s usual walking routes around the gardens.
+When it was aware the King was coming, fountaineers would switch on the fountain until he had passed by, at which point it would be switched off again and the next would be activated in the same manner.

-One of the most fascinating parts of the tour, a definite benefit of taking one over just walking around and appreciating the views, was hearing about the mythological stories behind many of the fountains.
+One of the most fascinating parts of the tour was hearing about the mythological stories behind many of the fountains.